PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 Paint Protection Film is a transparent, thermoplastic

-and side mirrors, but complete-body wraps also are to be had.
+and side mirrors, but complete-body wraps are also to be had.

 Key Features of PPF: